Recently, one of our readers asked us how we measure the impact of our email newsletter.

-For instance, if you run an online store you might want to see which emails led to a sale.
-If you wanted users to fill out an order form, then you might want to track that.
+For instance, if you run an online store, you might want to see which emails led to a sale.
+If you wanted users to fill out an order form, then you may want to track that.

 The easiest way to do this is by using MonsterInsights to do almost all the setup for you.

 Next, you can go to Insights » Addons, find the eCommerce addon, and then click the ‘Install’ button below it.

 After that, you need to go to Insights » Settings and click the eCommerce tab.
 You should see that your eCommerce plugin (e.g. WooCommerce) has been automatically detected.

 Tip: We recommend switching on ‘Use Enhanced eCommerce’ as this means you can view the MonsterInsights eCommerce report too.

 That’s all you need to do because MonsterInsights handles everything else after that.
 Google Analytics will now be able to track eCommerce transactions on your site.